 -

-Specialist Dependency: You can't just have your regular IT admin run a heavily customized ServiceNow instance.
-You end up needing to hire expensive, certified ServiceNow developers just to maintain the workflows you’ve built.
+Specialist dependency: You can't have your regular IT admin run a heavily customized ServiceNow instance.
+You end up needing to hire expensive, certified ServiceNow developers (source) just to maintain the workflows you've built.

 -

-Rigid Processes: Once you’ve poured a ton of time and money into building a custom workflow, you’re stuck with it.
+Rigid processes: Once you've poured time and money into building a custom workflow, you're committed to it.
 The platform that was supposed to make you more efficient can end up locking you into outdated ways of working.

 User experience: What's it really like to use?

 A list of features is one thing, but how does the platform feel day-to-day?
-Here’s a look at what you can expect when you actually start using ServiceNow.
+Here's what you can expect when you actually start using ServiceNow.

 The implementation journey: Buckle up